RyanMoises5/Javascript-Password-Generator-RMWk3/README.md

-# 03 JavaScript: Password Generator
+# 03 JavaScript: Password Generator Assignment Completion

-## Your Task
+Student: Ryan Moises

-This week's Challenge requires you to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.
+## Objective

-The password can include special characters.
-If you’re unfamiliar with these, see this [list of password special characters](https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation.
+To program a password generator that allows the user to toggle lower case, upper case, special characters, and numbers in the password with a chosen password length

 ## User Story